With scant record, Supreme Court nominee elusive on abortion

 A 7-to-2 majority in Roe v.
 Wade struck down a Texas law criminalizing abortion, citing an implied right to privacy in the 14th Amendment.
 Rehnquist's dissent said the court had created a right "completely unknown" to drafters of the amendment.

 Rehnquist also pushed to reverse Roe in Planned Parenthood v.
 Casey.
-The court ended up reaffirming abortion rights in a 5-to-4 decision instead, with Kennedy joining the majority.
+The court ended up reaffirming abortion rights in a 5-4 decision instead, with Kennedy joining the majority.

-"Rehnquist was not successful in convincing a majority of the justices in the context of abortion," Kavanaugh said in the speech.
+"Rehnquist was not successful in convincing a majority of the justices in the context of abortion," Kavanaugh said in the speech, noting that justices in that case may have felt bound by the Roe precedent.
 "But he was successful in stemming the general tide of freewheeling judicial creation of unenumerated (implied) rights that were not rooted in the nation's history and tradition."

+A Washington-based attorney, Helgi C. Walker, to whom the White House referred The Associated Press for comment, said Kavanaugh "went out of his way (in the speech) to say that he did not agree with all of Chief Justice Rehnquist's opinions and to note ... his respect for settled precedent."

+"The speech is not a fair basis for reaching conclusions about Judge Kavanaugh's views on specific constitutional questions that might come before him if he were confirmed as a member of the Supreme Court," Walker, a former associate counsel to President George W. Bush, said in an emailed statement.

 Asked about Roe at a 2006 hearing on his nomination to the federal appeals court, Kavanaugh said he would "faithfully and fully" uphold it as binding precedent.
 But he answered as a prospective appellate judge.
 His views as a justice on the Supreme Court, which isn't as tightly bound by precedent, could be very different.